rwxrob/zet/docs/983/README.md

-# Do Not Write Go Malware from GitHub
+# Do not write Go malware from GitHub

 This goes without saying, but Go saves the import strings and paths to the packages with the binaries to enable stack traces (which is no more